-- (g) Public Water Sources. - (1) Class A(2). - (A) Management Objectives.
+(g) Public Water Sources.

+- (1) Class A(2). - (A) Management Objectives.
 Waters shall be managed to achieve and maintain a uniformly excellent character and a level of water quality highly suitable for use as a public water source with filtration and disinfection or other required treatment. - (B) Criteria.
 Waters shall comply with the Escherichia coli Criteria in subsection (f)(1)(B) of this section. - (2) Class B(2). - (A) Management Objectives.
 Waters shall be managed to achieve and maintain a level of quality that is suitable for use as a public water source with filtration and disinfection or other required treatment. - (B) Criteria.
+Escherichia coli Not to exceed a geometric mean of 126 organisms/100ml obtained over a representative period of 60 days, and no more than 10% of samples above 235 organisms/100 ml.
 Waters shall comply with the Escherichia coli Criteria in subsection (f)(2)(B) of this section. - (h) Irrigation of Crops and Other Agricultural Uses.
 Class B(2).
 Management Objectives.
 Waters shall be managed to achieve and maintain a level of quality that is suitable, without treatment, for irrigation of crops used for human consumption without cooking and suitable for other agricultural uses.